joshtynjala/building-adobe-air-applications/signing-air-applications/signing-an-updated-version-of-an-air-application.md

 version of the application, in addition to being used to update any previous version signed with the old certificate.

-Note: When updating an application published for a version of AIR earlier than1.5.3, specify the original publisher ID in the application descriptor.
+> **Note:** When updating an application published for a version of AIR earlier
+> than 1.5.3, specify the original publisher ID in the application descriptor.
-Otherwise, users of your application must uninstall the earlier version before installing the update.
+> Otherwise, users of your application must uninstall the earlier version before
+> installing the update.

 Use the ADT -`migrate` command with following syntax: